Tesla seeks to tap into stock surge with $2 billion share sale

-(Reuters) - Tesla Inc made an about-turn on Thursday by announcing plans to raise $2 billion in a stock offering as the electric-car maker taps into an astronomical jump in its share price in the past few months.
+(Reuters) - Tesla Inc on Thursday announced plans to raise $2 billion (£1.54 billion) in a stock offering, tapping into an astronomical jump in its share price over the past few months and reversing the electric-car maker’s often-stated policy of avoiding sales of new stock.

-Chief Executive Officer Elon Musk has repeatedly assured investors that the company will not need to raise more money.
-As recently as last month, Musk said: “It doesn’t make sense to raise money.
-Diluting the company to pay down debt doesn’t sound like a wise move.”

-Tesla’s shares fell as much as 7% in premarket trading after having tripled since October when the company posted a rare quarterly profit.
-Its market capitalization is now worth more than the combined value of General Motors Co and Ford Motor Co.
+Tesla’s shares were down roughly 1% in morning trading, retracing losses after sliding as much as 7% in premarket trading.
+The stock has tripled since October when the company posted a rare quarterly profit.
+Its market capitalization now exceeds the combined value of General Motors Co and Ford Motor Co.

-“Despite Musk’s bravado about Tesla’s finances, the company needs billions of dollars to finance growth,” said Erik Gordon, a professor at the University of Michigan’s Ross School of Business.

-“He is smart to grab cash by selling stock at a sky-high price he might not see six months from now.”
+Musk has repeatedly assured investors that Tesla will not need to raise more money for costly initiatives including production of a new vehicle model, the ramp-up of its China production and the construction of its first European factory.

+“It doesn’t make sense to raise money,” Musk said during a Jan.
+29 earnings call when an investor asked why Tesla does not take advantage of its favourable share price to accelerate production.
+Musk said the company would generate enough cash on its own to fund ambitious expansion plans.

 Tesla, whose outstanding debt was $13.42 billion at the end of 2019, posted its second quarterly profit in a row in January and said it would comfortably make more than half a million cars this year.

-The electric-car maker said it plans to use the proceeds from the offering to strengthen its balance sheet and for general corporate purposes.
+The company said it plans to use proceeds from the offering to strengthen its balance sheet and for general corporate purposes.

 Tesla raised about $2.3 billion in May to start production in China and spend on developing new models, including the high-volume Model Y SUV and a Semi commercial truck, whose launch has been delayed due to a lack of battery production capacity.